giulianamuto/Identificazione-Degli-Oggetti-Mediante-Mixed-Reality/README.md

-IdentificazioneDegliOggettiMedianteMixedReality

 You need:
 HTCVive, Unity, Good pc
 For all infomations read the document.

-IMPORTANT:
-INSTALL THE VIVESR EXPIRIENCE PLUG IN, VIVE SR, STEAM VR
+IMPORTANT: INSTALL THE VIVESR EXPIRIENCE PLUG IN, VIVE SR, STEAM VR

-if you use this repository, I'd be really happy to know :-D
+If you use this repository, I'd be really happy to know :-D

 Good job man!